gruppe-i-co-design/paper/paper.md

 # Introduction

-TODO write introduction
+Choosing the right implementation for an algorithm is an important task.
+It can help you save both time and resources.
+It is therefore important to consider the ups and downs for both hardware and software.
+Is the extra development effort worth it when planning to create a hardware implementation of the algorithm?
+Is the concurrent nature of hardware something that is worth exploiting, or would the sequential nature of software be good enough?

-Our goal for this paper is to explore and implement three different sorting algorithms in software, hardware and, if possible, package the hardware implementation as an Intellectual Property (IP) block.
-Furthermore we will compare the different implementations with regards to efficiency, performance, flexibility and complexity (in particular hardware vs software tradeoffs).
+Our goal for this paper is to explore and implement three different sorting algorithms in software and hardware.
+Furthermore, we will compare the different implementations with regards to efficiency, performance, flexibility and complexity (in particular hardware vs software tradeoffs).

 # Methods